-- Bit 6 When cleared to 0, this bit selects CVSD decode (playback); when set to 1, this bit selects CVSD encode (record). - Bit 5 When set to 1, the 'LPC write' signal is active.

-Bit 4 When set to 1, the 'LPC read' signal is active.
+- Bit 6 When cleared to 0, this bit selects CVSD decode (playback); when set to 1, this bit selects CVSD encode (record). - Bit 5 When set to 1, the 'LPC write' signal is active. - Bit 4 When set to 1, the 'LPC read' signal is active.

-Bit 3 This bit is the inverted form of the clock signal used by CVSD read to clock serial data into and out of the Shift register from channel 0.
-Bit 2 This bit indicates the state of the CVSD frame signal.
-Bit 1 When cleared to 0, this bit indicates an interrupt.
+This bit is the inverted form of the clock signal used by CVSD read to clock serial data into and out of the Shift register from channel 0.
+This bit indicates the state of the CVSD frame signal.
+When cleared to 0, this bit indicates an interrupt.
+When set to 1, this bit indicates a busy state.
+When cleared to 0, this bit indicates a completed state.